Accenture/mercury-nodejs/README.md

 Cloud native applications are deployed as containers or serverless functions.
 Ideally, they communicate using events.
 For example, the CQRS design pattern is well accepted for building high performance cloud native applications.

+As shown in Figure 1, applications can communicate with each other using an enterprise event system.

+For inter-domain communication, it is called "Level 1 events".
+For inter-container communication within a single domain, it is called "Level 2 events".

 > Figure 1 - Cloud native applications use event streams to communicate

 ![figure-1.png](diagrams/figure-1.png)

-However, within a single application unit, the application is mostly built in a traditional way. i.e. one function is calling other functions and libraries directly, thus making the modules and libraries tightly coupled.
+However, within a single application unit, an application is mostly built in a traditional way. i.e. one function is calling other functions and libraries directly, thus making the modules and libraries tightly coupled.
 As a result, microservices may become smaller monolithic applications.

 To overcome this limitation, we can employ “event-driven design” to make the microservices application unit composable.

-An application unit is a collection of functions in memory and an “event bus” is the communication conduit to connect the functions together to form a single executable.
+An application unit is a collection of composable functions in memory.
+Functions communicate with each other over an “in-memory event bus” to form a single deployable application.

 > Figure 2 – Functions use in-memory event bus to communicate